-- One ADU to be built on any residential lot in the city (meaning a lot with one or two homes)
+- One ADU to be built on any residential lot in the city (any lot with one or two homes)

 - All other dimensional standards regarding lot coverage and setbacks apply

 - One parking space would be required per ADU, which could be waived for sites that are a quarter-mile from transit or a bike boulevard; on-street parking can also be used